-For example, if you want to buy or sell, you put the full order you want and that’s it.
-When the big guy needs to do it, their position is so huge it will overflood the market with demand or supply and price will take a huge spike or drop.
-Since their order is so enormous, it’s not sure they will even have enough participants to fulfill their request.
+For example, if you want to buy or sell, you put the full order you want, and that’s it.
+When the big guy needs to do it, their position is so huge it will overflood the market with demand or supply and the price will take a huge spike or drop.
+Since their order is enormous, it’s not sure they will even have enough participants to fulfill their request.
 It’s not that obvious that they’ll find all the sellers and buyers needed to fulfill.

 Their tactic will, therefore, be to break their position into many different little chunks.
-When a big player wants to rid a position and change direction, they need to do it in small pieces in order to try to hide their intentions.
+When a big player wants to rid a position and change direction, they need to do it in small pieces to try to hide their intentions.

 So instead, they distribute this amount in small pieces into the market.
 They might sell 500,000, then another 500,000, then 1 million.
-Every time they put these orders, these orders might slightly change the market and bring it down but it won’t disrupt things completely.
+Every time they put these orders, these orders might slightly change the market and bring it down, but it won’t disrupt things completely.

 Before they add more orders, they’ll wait and let the price go up.
 Then they will place more orders.
-This way they’ll get their preferred price to sell.
+This way, they’ll get their preferred price to sell.
 They will slowly but consistently get rid of the huge position.

 Sometimes it gets more complicated.
 Sometimes when they sell, others see it as an opportunity to act in the opposite.